proyecto26/awesome-jsgames/README.md

 - [Capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the web ⚡️

 ### Compilers
+- [Babel](https://github.com/babel/babel) - The compiler for writing next generation JavaScript.
 - [Emscripten: An LLVM-to-Web Compiler](https://github.com/emscripten-core/emscripten) - Compiles C and C++ to WebAssembly using LLVM and Binaryen.
 Emscripten output can run on the Web, in Node.js, and in wasm runtimes.
-- [Brunch](https://github.com/brunch/brunch) - Fast front-end web app build tool with simple declarative config and seamless incremental compilation for rapid development.

 ### Templates
 - [js13kserver](https://github.com/js13kGames/js13kserver) - js13kGames Server category files and rules.